 Deferred Action (DREAMER) and DACA Petitions

-We have offices in Westchester, White Plains and New York City.
+We have offices in Westchester and White Plains.
 Our lawyers will help you with all your immigration matters.
 Our immigration lawyers can represent clients in the entire United States including New York, Connecticut and New Jersey.
 Our Law Offices have experienced immigration attorneys that will represent you in any area of Immigration and Nationality Law including Deferred Action (DREAMER) and DACA petitions.
 Our immigration lawyers have already obtained approvals for our Deferred Action (DREAMER) and DACA applicants.

 Deferred Action has been effective since June 15th, 2012 and administrative applications have been accepted since August 15, 2012.
 Deferred Action is a protection against deportation and removal.
 Deferred Action is for certain young people who were brought to the United States as young children.
 The applicants must show that they do not present a risk to national security or public safety, as well as meet other requirements before they can be considered for Deferred Action relief.
 Those applicants that meet the strict requirements will be able to receive deferred action for two years.
 Each application had different underlying circumstances and USCIS will consider each case on a case by case basis.
 The basic requirements for Deferred Action eligibility are as follows:

 - Entered the United States under the age of sixteen

 - Have continuously resided in the United States for at least five years preceding June 15th, 2012 and were present in the United States on June 15th, 2012.

 - Are currently in school, have graduated from high school, have obtained a general education development certificate, or are honorably discharged veterans of the Coast Guard or Armed Forces of the United States.